 - They’re very affectionate and people-loving

 If you’re looking for a friendly, warm cat, the American Curl is for you.
-This cat is people-oriented and enjoys spending time with their human family, however, it’s not needy.
-As mentioned, the Curls is even a fan of children, which is not always the case with cats.
-This makes them perfect pets both for people with and those without children.
+This feline is people-oriented and enjoys spending time with their human family; however, the Curl is far from needy.
+Like all cats, they’re quite independent and do not need constant attention.
+This said, they’re very affectionate and they even like children, making them perfect pets both for large families and child-free individuals.

 - They’re smart and curious

-The American Curl possesses a unique personality in the sense that it’s curious like most other cats, but it’s also very smart so it rarely gets into trouble as a result of its curiosity.
-That being said, they’re known to follow their owners around the house to see what they’re doing, which may or may not be annoying for some people.
+The Curls possess a unique personality in the sense that they’re curious like most other cats, but they’re also very smart so they rarely get into trouble as a result of their curiosity.
+They’re also known to follow their owners around the house to see what they’re doing – a trait that some pet parents find adorable, while others…a bit annoying!

 - They’re expressive but not very vocal

-The Curl is one of the most expressive felines around – they love to give eyelid pats, nose kisses, face licks and look their owner straight into the eyes while they’re speaking to them.
-However, they’re not particularly talkative.
+The Curl is one of the most expressive felines around – they love to give nose kisses, face licks, slow blinks and they’re even known for looking their owners straight into the eyes while they’re speaking to them.
+However, they themselves are not particularly talkative.
 Instead of meowing and demanding attention, they will quietly petition you to notice them if left alone for too long.

 - Their coat comes in a host of colors and patterns

-American Curl’s coat can be both short and long, or rather medium, and can come in various colors and patterns.
-They can be black, white, blue, cream, brown, tortoiseshell, silver and more, and can be solidly colored, bi-colored, calicoes, shaded, pointed and more.
-Regardless of their variety or color and pattern, all Curls have soft and silky coats.
+The Curl’s coat can be both short and long, or rather medium, and can come in various colors and patterns.
+They can be black, white, blue, cream, brown, tortoiseshell, silver and more, and can be solidly colored, bi-colored, calicoes shaded and pointed.
+Regardless of their variety of colors and patterns, all Curls have soft and silky coats.

 - They’re playful and can be trained

 Known as the Peter Pans of the cat world, American Curls are very playful throughout their whole life.
-It’s not uncommon to see older Curls running around the house with just as much energy and joy as younger ones.
+It’s not uncommon to see older Curls running around the house with just as much energy and joy as the younger cats.
+And because they’re very smart, they learn quickly – it’s actually hard to find a bad-mannered Curl!

 Things You Should Know